 7. Olympic National Park, Washington

-The eastern section, also known as the Quinault Rain Forest, is a temperate rain forest that has been designated as an International Biosphere Reserve and a World Heritage Site by UNESCO.
+The eastern section, also known as the Quinault Rain Forest, is a temperate rainforest that has been designated as an International Biosphere Reserve and a World Heritage Site by UNESCO.

-The western section includes temperate rainforest with lush vegetation including old-growth forests containing red cedar trees over 500 years old; it also contains many alpine meadows above timberline at about 8600 feet elevation where wildflower species bloom every year from April through June.
+The western section includes temperate rainforests with lush vegetation including old-growth forests containing red cedar trees over 500 years old; it also contains many alpine meadows above timberline at about 8600 feet elevation where wildflower species bloom every year from April through June.

-Olympic National Park is home to the western half of the Olympic Peninsula and includes many areas of coastal temperate rainforest, including the Hoh Rain Forest, Olympic National Park and Olympic National Forest.
-This region is one of only two temperate rain forests in the world that are not connected to a tropical forest.
+Olympic National Park is home to the western half of the Olympic Peninsula and includes many areas of coastal temperate rainforest, including the Hoh Rain Forest, Olympic National Park, and Olympic National Forest.
+This region is one of only two temperate rainforests in the world that are not connected to a tropical forest.
 The other remaining temperate rain forest of this type is in northern Chile’s Torres del Paine National Park.

-What to do in Olympic National Park
+What to do in Olympic National Park?

-The park has a diversity of activities and attractions, including picnicking, fishing, hiking trails in the forested areas along with scenic views.
+The park has a diversity of activities and attractions, including picnicking, fishing, and hiking trails in the forested areas along with scenic views.
 There are also cycling tours around the area as well as horseback riding opportunities.
 The visitor center is open daily from 8 am to 4 pm for those who would like information about what’s going on at Olympic National Park or simply just need directions to get there.

 8. Acadia National Park, Maine

-The number 8 on our list of National Parks in the USA, Acadia National Park is located on Mount Desert Island in Maine, USA.
+The number 8 on our list of National Parks in the U.S.A, Acadia National Park is located on Mount Desert Island in Maine, USA.
 The park was established as the first national park of the United States by President Abraham Lincoln in 1872 and has a variety of ecosystems including mountains, lakes, ponds, and coastal areas.
 It also features more than 5 miles (8 km) of trails that are open to pedestrians or cyclists year-round for hiking or biking through forests with old-growth trees near scenic waterfalls.

 The most popular activities at Acadia include camping under some spectacular stars during summer nights; taking boat tours around islands off Mount Desert’s coast; visiting historic lighthouses along an oceanfront trail; exploring tide pools full of sea life beneath Long Pond Lookout Tower.

 This park is also a popular place for bird watching, with more than 250 species of birds found within its boundaries.
 The most common species seen in the park are the Black Tern, Common Loon, Common Goldeneye, Great Blue Heron, and Bald Eagle.
-Some of the mammals that can be spotted in Acadia include American marten, Coyote, Raccoon, and Red Fox.
+Some of the mammals that can be spotted in Acadia include the American marten, Coyote, Raccoon, and Red Fox.

-The park is also known for its thriving population of moose which roam around the park’s forests and meadows during winter months.
+The park is also known for its thriving population of moose which roam around the park’s forests and meadows during the winter months.

-What to do in Acadia National Park
+What to do in Acadia National Park?

 You can enjoy hiking, camping, and fishing in Acadia National Park.
 There are also a few visitor centers that offer guided tours of the park.
 You can find information about these places on their website.